 When they say “Make it large,” they are referring to your life and not your meals.
 Large meals and long gaps between them are no good.
 Your body cannot utilise more than 300-400 calories at a time so, keep the intake small.

 Think of your body in terms of a car.
 Just as you would refuel your vehicle, your body too needs to each time the tank is empty.
 Just like you cannot fill your car's fuel tank once a month and expect it to run hundreds of kilometres a day, don’t expect your body to use energy from one large meal for the whole day.
 The biggest meal should be breakfast, of course, and the rest should be smaller.

-Most people don't drink enough water and get on to a high protein diet.
-They don’t realise that water plays a major role in metabolising protein.
+Most people don't drink enough water and get on with a high protein diet.
+They don’t realise that water plays a major role in metabolizing protein.
 We need anywhere between 3-5 litres a day.
-Timing also needs to be perfected.
+Timing also needs to be perfect.
 Water should ideally be consumed 20 minutes before or after a meal.
 Combining water and food, leads to water retention, increasing belly fat.

 A high salt intake also leads to water retention.
 Avoid sprinkling additional salt when having a salad or a glass of buttermilk.
 Use powdered herbs, lime or spice to enhance flavour.

 It seems counter-intuitive, but believing you are on a diet may actually cause more harm.
 When we think we are on a diet, we avoid certain foods and end up deprived.
 This leads to constant craving, leaving us more vulnerable to cheating.
 Instead, you should switch to the idea of turning `healthy', and consider weight loss as a benefit of this new lifestyle.

 When people look at a new change, they think it's a temporary shift.
 So, for a bit, they may avoid fatty foods or sugary drinks, but end up giving in within a few months.
 Those, who look at it as a lifestyle change will be able to continue the benefits for longer.